junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 ### Chap.
 4: You're Up, Dr. Phil

-> From previous chapters quietly describe Cas's getting worse, the whole situation getting way worse, Heaven can't wait any longer, souls go wild in vail or fall from Heaven (quick fast-forward mention they run into some familiar family/friends but don't go into too much detail, passby lines about people running into their dead relatives but not as evil/vengeful spirits)
+> Cas's getting worse, the whole situation getting way worse, Heaven can't wait any longer, souls go wild in vail or fall from Heaven (quick fast-forward mention they run into some familiar family/friends but don't go into too much detail, passby lines about people running into their dead relatives but not as evil/vengeful spirits)
 >
-> has to take Lucifer's advice to release Michael, get Rowena to help, Winchester counseling time for Michael/Lucifer, help them make peace
+> has to take Lucifer's advice to release Michael, get Rowena to help open Cage, get Michael out, Michael meets Lucifer, Winchester counseling time for Michael/Lucifer, help them make peace
 >
-> Michael/Lucifer align to destroy world and let angels die
+> Michael/Lucifer align to destroy world and let angels just die so they can control the world

 <br>